rice-hiroko/drudder/README.md

-  docker-services.py list                - list all known services docker-services.py start <service>     - starts the specified service docker-services.py stop <service>      - stops the specified service docker-services.py restart <service>   - restarts the given service
+  docker-services.py list                - list all known services docker-services.py start <service>     - starts the specified service docker-services.py stop <service>      - stops the specified service docker-services.py restart <service>   - restarts the given service.
+                                           WARNING: the containers will
+                                           *always* get rebuilt and
+                                           recreated by this command.
+                                           All data in them outside of
+                                           volumes will be reset!!
   docker-services.py logs <service>      - print logs of all docker
                                            containers of the service
-  docker-services.py shell <service> <subservice>  - run a shell in the
+  docker-services.py shell <service>[/<subservice>]  - run a shell in the
-                                                     specified subservice.
+                                                       specified
+                                                       subservice's
+                                                       container
   docker-services.py snapshot <service>  - makes a snapshot of the live
                                            data if enabled (optional)
   docker-services.py clean               - deletes all containers that